 In summary, we have established a general mapping between short-range interacting 1D systems with arbitrary statistics, encompassing bosons, anyons and fermions.
-This BAF mapping highlights the scattering length as the unique physical quantity to characterize the interaction effect.
-Inspired by this mapping, we can construct anyons without resorting to lattice configurations, i.e., by a proper superposition of boson-like and fermion-like states.
-For a demonstration, we have successfully constructed anyonic molecule and anyonic superfluidity in a physical system of spin-1/2 Fermi gas.
-These anyonic states feature fractional statistics upon spin exchange within a basic two-body unit (molecule or Cooper pair), and such statistics can be visualized by asymmetric spin distributions in momentum space.
-All these results could be detected in ultracold experiments of alkali atoms or alkali-earth atoms.
+This BAF mapping highlights the scattering length as the unique physical quantity to characterize interaction effect.
+Inspired by this mapping, we can construct anyons without resorting to lattices, i.e., by a proper superposition of boson- and fermion-like states.
+For a demonstration, we have successfully constructed fractional-wave molecule and anyonic superfluidity in a spin-1/2 Fermi gas.
+These states feature fractional statistics upon spin exchange within a basic two-body unit (molecule or Cooper pair), and such statistics can be visualized by asymmetric spin distributions in momentum space.
+All these results could be detected in ultracold experiments of alkali or alkali-earth atoms.

-Finally, we remark that the BAF mapping and the resulted anyon construction are unique to 1D systems.
-For higher dimensions such as 2D or 3D, the s- and p-wave states do not have a good mapping as their short-range singularities are qualitatively different.
+Finally, we remark that the BAF mapping and its resultant anyon construction are unique to 1D systems.
+For higher dimensions such as 2D or 3D, s- and p-wave states no longer have a good mapping as their short-range singularities are qualitatively different.
 For instance, in 3D the relative wavefunction in $l$-wave channel follows $\psi_l(r)\sim r^{-(2l+1)}$ at short distance $r$, and therefore it is impossible to achieve anyons by superposing different partial waves.
-In this regard, the 1D geometry provide a rare and surprisingly simple situation to simulate the intriguing quantum physics with fractional statistics.
+In this regard, the 1D geometry provide a rare and surprisingly simple situation to simulate intriguing quantum physics with fractional statistics.

 {\bf Acknowledgement.} We thank Jiaming Li and Peng Zhang for useful discussions on potential experimental setups.
 This work is supported by the National Natural Science Foundation of China (12074419, 12134015), and the Strategic Priority Research Program of Chinese Academy of Sciences (XDB33000000).